Competitions and live briefs

 - The intellectual property of designs submitted but not selected will remain entirely with the students who created them.

 - The winning designs will also be used across UAL marketing and advertising materials to promote not just a shop and future competitions.
-You will be credited whenever image is used.
+You will be credited whenever the image is used.

-Posters sold in not just a shop
+Cards sold in not just a shop

-not just a shop will purchase the posters wholesale from Tate to be sold in High Holborn store and online from October 2026.
-Proceeds from the sale of the posters in not just a shop, will be reinvested into UAL’s Careers and Employability department, which provides free support for students and alumni.
+Proceeds from the sale of the cards in not just a shop, will be reinvested into UAL’s Careers and Employability department, which provides free support for students and alumni.

 Brought to you by the Careers and Employability department, not just a shop sells a diverse range of home, fashion and giftware – all created by those who studied at the University’s six leading arts colleges.